A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Examples

+As in the last chapter we will explain how to compute the asymptotic representation given by Proposition~\ref{rhon}, then explain how to derive the simpler formula $\rho_n'$.

+We will compute a non-torsion cocycle in $H^2(\Gamma;\Z)$.
+We explain our reasoning about how to find the cocycle without formal proof then show formally that it obeys the cocycle condition.
+The idea is as in the previous section to find a central extension of $\Gamma$, compute the multiplication in the middle group of the central extension.
+We may consider the following presentation of $\Gamma$.
 Each element in the group can be written uniquely as $a_1^{x_1}a_2^{x_2}a_3^{x_3}$ and this element will be sent to the corresponding product of matrices.

 We may make an extension by ``blowing up'' the relation $[a_1,a_2]=1$.
-Then we may consider $\Tilde{\Gamma}$ to be the group generated by $\tilde{a}_1,\ldots,\tilde{a}_1$ and the relations
+Then we may consider $\Tilde{\Gamma}$ to be the group generated by $b_1,\ldots,b_4$ and the relations

-Using these relations we may write any element of $\Tilde{\Gamma}$ uniquely in the form $\tilde a_1^{x_1}\cdots\tilde a_4^{x_4}$ with $x_i\in\Z$.
+Using these relations we may write any element of $\Tilde{\Gamma}$ uniquely in the form $b_1^{x_1}\cdots b_4^{x_4}$ with $x_i\in\Z$.
 As the reader is warned in Remark~\ref{warning} it is not always the case that ``blowing up'' a relation like this leads to a sensible extension.
 In this case when we verify the cocycle condition we will also have verified that this makes a sensible extension.

 We will describe an element of $\Gamma$ implicitly by a pair $(v,k)$ with $v=(v^1,v^2)\in\Z^2$ and $k\in\Z$ then by the definition of the semi-direct product the multiplication is given implicitly by $(v_1,k_1)*(v_2,k_2)=(v_1+T^{k_1}v_2,k_1+k_2)$.
 Our goal is to implicitly describe $\Tilde{\Gamma}$ similarly.
 To that end we will describe an element of $\Tilde{\Gamma}$ as a triple $(v,k,d)$ with $v=(v^1,v^2)\in\Z^2$ and $k,d\in\Z$.
-This represents the element $\tilde a_1^{v^1}\tilde a_2^{v^2}\tilde a_3^{k}\tilde a_4^{d}$.
+This represents the element $b_1^{v^1}b_2^{v^2}b_3^{k}b_4^{d}$.
 To that end we make the following observations:

-These essentially describe the ways we can get ``$\tilde a_4$ terms.''
-We will informally refer to the contributions ``(7.1) terms,'' ``(7.2) terms,'' ``(7.3) terms,'' and ``(7.4) terms.''
-The ``(7.4) terms'' will refer to the terms in (7.4) that do not appear in (7.2) or (7.3).
-In order to capture these terms we define the two $\Q$-valued bilinear forms and one linear form as follows:
+These essentially describe the ways we can get ``$b_4$ terms.''
+We will informally refer to the contributions ``(5.1) terms,'' ``(5.2) terms,'' ``(5.3) terms,'' and ``(5.4) terms.''
+The ``(5.4) terms'' will refer to the terms in (5.4) that do not appear in (5.2) or (5.3).
+In order to capture these terms we define the $\alpha,\beta:\Q^2\tensor\Q^2\rightarrow\Q$ and $\gamma:\Q^2\rightarrow\Q$ as follows:

 Thus we have shown